mrhenryyu/minimal-mistakes/_pages/jekyll.md

 ## Blog Writing **101**

 If you are reading this, you are probably interested in learning how to write a web post using [Kramdown](http://kramdown.gettalong.org/quickref.html#inline-attributes).
-This guide is going to teach you the beginner skills for everyday blog posts, however if you want to learn more complex concepts, there are other guide linked at the end of this article.
+This guide is going to teach you the beginner skills for everyday blog posts, however if you want to learn more complex concepts, there are other guide linked at the *end of this article*{: style="color: red"}.

 To learn how to get your own website hosted by Github Pages, check out this [guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).